Kuranishi and Teichm\"uller: The Teichm uller Stack: basic facts

-The Teichm\"uller stack $\T$ is defined as the stack over the site $\mathfrak S$ such that \begin{enumerate} \item[i)] $\T(S)$ is the groupoid of isomorphism classes of reduced $M$-deformations over $S$. \item[ii)] $\T(f)$ is the pull-back morphism $f^*$ from $\mathcal T(M)(S')$ to $\mathcal T(M)(S)$. \end{enumerate}

-A point $X_0:=(M,J_0)$ is an object of $\mathcal T(M)(pt)$ that is a complex structure on $M$ up to biholomorphisms smoothly isotopic to the identity.
+Two points have to be emphasized here.
+Firstly, as stack, $\T$ also encodes the isotropy groups of the action.
+Recall that the isotropy group at $X_0$ is the group

-Alternatively, $\T$ is defined as the quotient stack $[\mathcal I(M)/\text{Diff}^0(M)]$ as in \eqref{T}.
-There is a subtle point to emphasize here.
-The action of $\D$ onto $\I$ is not a holomorphic action but an action by biholomorphisms.
+which may be different from $\Azero$, the connected component of the identity of the automorphism group $\A$, see \cite{Aut1}.
+Secondly, the action of $\D$ onto $\I$ is not a holomorphic action but an action by biholomorphisms.
 Indeed $\D$ can be endowed with a complex structure as an open set of the complex Fr\'echet space of $C^\infty$-maps from $M$ to $X_0$, but this complex structure depends on $X_0$, that is depends on the choice of a complex structure on $M$.
 Taking this into account means putting as complex structure on $\D\times \I$ not a product structure but the structure such that $\D\times \{J\}$ is an open set of the complex Fr\'echet space of $C^\infty$-maps from $M$ to $X_J$.
 In other words, $\D\times \I$ is endowed with a complex structure as an open set of the complex Fr\'echet space of $C^\infty$-maps from $M\times\I$ to $\X_{\I}$ the tautological family over $\I$.
-The quotient stack $[\mathcal I(M)/\text{Diff}^0(M)]$ is the stack associated to the complex groupoid $\D\times\I\rightrightarrows \I$, where $\D\times\I$ is endowed with the complex structure we just described.

-A neighborhood of $X_0$ in $\mathcal T(M)$ consists of $M$-deformations all of whose fibers are close to $X_0$, that is can be encoded by structures $J$ living in a neighborhood $U$ of $J_0$ in $\mathcal I(M)$.
-Alternatively, this is the quotient stack $[U/\D]$.
-In Douady's setting \cite{Douady}, Kuranishi's Theorem states a local isomorphism between $\I$ at $J_0$ and the product of $K_0$ with an infinite-dimensional vector space $L$ such that every plaque $\{pt\}\times L$ is sent through the inverse of this isomorphism into a single $\D$-orbit (see \eqref{Kurmap}).
-Here $K_0$ is a representent of the germ of Kuranishi space of $X_0$.
-So if $U$ is small enough, then every complex structure encoded in $U$ is already encoded in $K_0$ and the Kuranishi family $\mathcal X\to K_0$ in $\mathcal T(M)(K_0)$ is a neighborhood of $X_0$ in $\T$.

 Since $\D$ acts on the (infinite-dimensional) analytic space $\I$ preserving its connected components and its irreducible components, we may speak in this way of connected components and irreducible components of $\T$.
+Indeed Kuranishi's Theorem tells us that there exist local analytic sections $K_0$ of finite dimension at each point $X_0=(M,J_0)$ of $\I$.
 Hence, locally, the irreducible components of $\I$ at $J_0$ are those of the finite-dimensional space $K_0$.